hassansaei/ImageJ-macro-workbench/macros/README.md

 ### Usage
 1. Run the macro from Fiji (`Plugins → Macros → Run...`).
 2. Choose the folder containing ND2, CZI, or TIFF files.
-3. Configure contrast, intensity ranges, colors, panel layout, and scale bar options in the dialog (grouped sections in v1.2 make navigation easier).
+3. Configure contrast, intensity ranges, colors, panel layout, and scale bar options in the dialog (grouped sections in v1.2+ make navigation easier).
-4. Review the generated JPEGs (DAPI, DAPI+channels, pairwise and three-channel composites, merge, panel) plus the log file stored next to the source data.
+4. Review the generated JPEGs (C1, C1+channels, pairwise and three-channel composites, merge, panel) plus the log file stored next to the source data.

+### What’s New in v1.3
+- Output filenames now follow the C1 naming convention (`__C1.jpg`, `__C1_C2.jpg`, `__MERGE_NO_C1.jpg`), eliminating hard-coded DAPI references.
+- The settings dialog, panel presets, and logs reference “C1” instead of “DAPI”, so the first channel can represent any stain.
+- The v1.2 macro remains available unchanged for teams that still rely on the older naming.

 ### What’s New in v1.2
 - Dialog reorganized with grouped headings and updated default enhance-contrast saturation (0.35) for quicker setup.